London's Poverty Profile is divided into five themes:

 Infant mortality by London borough

-Whilst infant mortality rates vary significantly across London boroughs, in all but eight boroughs, they are lower than in England overall.
+Whilst infant mortality rates vary significantly across London boroughs, in all but nine boroughs, they are lower than in England overall.

-The average number of deaths per 1,000 live births in 2016 to 2018 was 3.3 in London, whereas in England it was 3.9.
-Kingston upon Thames is the borough with the highest infant mortality rate in London (5.6 per 1,000 live births).
-Richmond upon Thames is the London borough with the lowest infant mortality rate (1.5 per 1,000 live births).
+The average number of deaths per 1,000 live births in 2018 to 2020 was 3.4 in London, whereas in England it was 3.9.
+Hounslow is the borough with the highest infant mortality rate in London (4.7 per 1,000 live births).
+Wandsworth is the London borough with the lowest infant mortality rate (1.9 per 1,000 live births).

 Life expectancy by London borough

-The above graph shows overall life expectancy at birth as well as healthy life expectancy.
-The below graph indicates the number of years a person can expect to live in good health rather than with a disability or in poor health.
+This indicator shows overall life expectancy at birth as well as healthy life expectancy.
+The latter indicates the number of years a person can expect to live in good health rather than with a disability or in poor health.

-Overall life expectancy is higher for women than for men in 2015 to 2017.
+Overall, life expectancy is higher for women than for men in 2017 to 2019.
 This is true across all London boroughs.
 However, this is less clear for healthy life expectancy, with some boroughs having a longer healthy life expectancy for men than women.
-For example, healthy life expectancy for men in Sutton is 69.8 years, whereas for women it is 66.4 years.
+For example, healthy life expectancy for men in Tower Hamlets is 62.9 years whereas for women it is only 59.2 years.

-The highest life expectancy for women (86.5 years) is found in Camden, while for men the highest life expectancy is 83.2 years in Kensington and Chelsea.
-The lowest life expectancy for both men (77.8 years) and women (82.1 years) is found in Barking and Dagenham, h…
+The highest life expectancy for both men and women is in Westminster, with 84.9 and 87.2 respectively.
+The lowest life expectancy for both men (78.1 years) and women (82.3 years) is found in Barking and Dagenham, however it is notable that the borough perform…

 London's geography and population